What Do Aviation Inspector Do?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In the United States, there were 28,200 jobs for Aviation Inspector in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Aviation Inspector by 2026.
-The BLS estimates 2,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.

 The states with the most job growth for Aviation Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.